Vice President of Student Services

 Dr. Chavez was instrumental in writing grants and developing various programs at San Francisco State University.
 One such program was the Mandatory Academic Probation Program (MAPP) which focused on providing students with a second chance to increase their retention and academic success.
 She also developed and implemented the Pass the Torch Program, which encouraged collaborative learning from students for students in basic skills math.

-Dr. Chavez has presented at many conferences focused on Student Empowerment.
+Dr. Chavez is an advocate of student empowerment.
+She has presented at many conferences i.e., San Francisco State University, UC Davis, UC Irvine, Humboldt State University, and Harvard.
 She has published books through Patsons Media Group and Chusma House publishers.
 These works focused on elevating student voice and educational equity.
-She has served as a radio host on topics of Latinos in Education and Women in the Arts.
-She has written many community grants to reduce violence and increase educational access for underserved communities of color.
+She has written several community grants to reduce violence and increase educational access for underserved communities of color.
 Her work has included bilingual/bicultural group facilitation, extensive seminars and workshops.
-Moreover, she has been a selected commencement and award events key note speaker for high schools, community colleges, and universities.
+Moreover, she has been a selected commencement and award events keynote speaker for high schools, community colleges, universities and community events.